Scholarship Details

 We understand that life can get in the way of continuing a full-time course load.
 We will consider each circumstance case by case.

-I have a conflict during the kickoff dates.
+I (may) have a conflict during the Kickoff Trip dates.
 Can I apply?

-LinkedIn will cover the full costs of travel, food and lodging during the kickoff.
+LinkedIn will cover the full costs of travel, food and lodging during the trip.

 What is expected of participants during the year?

-Participants will be expected to participate in ~5 hours/month of mentorship, curriculum, community building, and learning experiences aligned with four program pillars:
+Participants will be expected to participate in up to 5 hours per month of mentorship, curriculum, community building, and learning experiences aligned with our four program pillars:

 Will this program teach me coding skills?